 With these protocols in place, a retailer in the United Kingdom can seamlessly deliver products to customers in the United States — or anywhere else — without the risk of error.

 In the United States, where the mail service relies on automation, address standardization creates a systematic and consistent basis for record-keeping across the country.
-The United States Postal Service (USPS) defines a complete address as one that has an exact match with the following requirements, using postal service standard abbreviations:

 While the USPS maintains rules for standardization, it will still accept some address formats that are not in the preferred format.
 For instance, the USPS recommends that punctuation be omitted but will accept an address with punctuation.